-- 1. NYS licensed physician (MD/DO) practicing in accordance with Article 131 of the New York State Education Law, and who is Board Certified or Board Eligible in Family Medicine or Obstetrics & Gynecology, or has completed an accredited residency program in Family Medicine or Obstetrics/Gynecology; - 2.
-NYS licensed Midwives practicing within their training level and scope of practice, and in accordance with Article 140 of the New York State Education Law; or a - 3.
-NYS licensed Nurse Practitioner (NP) practicing within their training level and scope of practice, and in accordance with Article 139 of the New York State Education Law
+- NYS licensed Provider (MD/DO) practicing in accordance with Article 131 of the New York State Education Law, and who is Board Certified or Board Eligible in Family Medicine or Obstetrics & Gynecology or has completed an accredited residency program in Family Medicine or Obstetrics/Gynecology. - 2.
+NYS licensed Midwives practicing within their training level and scope of practice, and in accordance with Article 140 of the New York State Education Law. - 3.
+NYS licensed Nurse Practitioner (NP) practicing within their training level and scope of practice, and in accordance with Article 139 of the New York State Education Law.